Bjond/ribbon-resteasy-poc/README.md

 ```

 That's it!
 The source code is mercifully short.
-It demonstrates a very basic method invocations (no observers) and retrieval and sending of data over the wire
+It demonstrates very basic method invocation (no observers) ,retrieval and sending of data over the wire synchronously
 with a Ribbon interface.
 UTF-8 is always used.
 URL encoding will be required and is demonstrated and lastly I use query parameters everywhere _even_ for POST's.

-This truely demonstrates the _basics_ with the _non-deprecated_ classes.
+This truely demonstrates the basics with the _non-deprecated_ classes.

-Do note the ribbon-resteasy-poc/src/main/resources/eureka-client.properties which is _critical_ for the proper construction of the examples.
+Do note the ribbon-resteasy-poc/src/main/resources/eureka-client.properties that is _critical_ for the proper construction of the examples.
 This is not well documented.
 Note _specifically_ the registration of the IRestService properties with a VIPAddress.